MHindermann/mas/text/draft.md

 the server and running it on a local machine.
 However, this route was not available due to the limited resources of the responsible co-workers.
 I thus employed a workaround: Edoc has a built-in advanced search tool where the results can be exported.
 Even though it is not possible to extract all database items by default, only one of the many available search fields has to be filled in.
-The complete database can hence be extracted by only filling in the `Date` field and using a sufficiently permissive time period such as 1940 to 2020 since the oldest record in the database was published in 1942.
+The complete database can hence be extracted by only filling in the `date` field and using a sufficiently permissive time period such as 1940 to 2020 since the oldest record in the database was published in 1942.
 On January 21 2021, this query yielded 68'345 results.
 These results were then exported as a 326 MB JSON file called `1942-2020.json`. `1942-2020.json` has two drawbacks.
 First, the maximum file size on GitHub is 100 MB.
 And